1 dead, 3 injured after SUV hits car, pushes it into tree in Durham

 Stay on top of breaking news stories with the ABC11 News App

-The woman who was driving the Enclave was taken to the hospital with serious injuries.
-Her identity has not yet been released.
+Rahnesha Denise Dozier, 23, who was driving the Enclave, was taken to the hospital with serious injuries.

+A 14-year-old passenger in the Enclave was also taken to the hospital.
+Police said he had minor injuries.

 The Enclave had been reported stolen on July 3.